calestialgem/hlml/README.md

 Standard library is the scope `hlml` but it only has some constants for now.

 See [`builtin.variable.hlml`](builtin.variable.hlml) and
-[`builtin.procedure.hlml`](builtin.procedure.hlml) for a list all the symbols in the `mlog` scope and their counter parts in Mindustry logic.
+[`builtin.procedure.hlml`](builtin.procedure.hlml) for a list of all the symbols in the `mlog` scope and their counter-parts in Mindustry logic.

 ## Declarations